learn-co-curriculum/ruby-oo-class-variables-remembering-objects/README.md

 method.
 Lastly, we wrote a class method to access and print out the name of each song instance stored in our class variable.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-remembering-objects-readme' title='Ruby Object Remembrance'>Ruby Object Remembrance</a> on Learn.co and start learning to code for free.</p>